VeldEnDuin/VeldEnDuin.github.io/en/amenities/internet.md

 3 weeks            	|€ 16
 1 month            	|€ 20

-One ticket per appliance.
+One ticket per device.

-When booking a chalet, caravan or apartment 2 internet tickets are included in the rent price for the length of your stay.
+## Internet residential campers

+Each owner of a chalet or caravan receives 4 tickets each year with the invoice.
+These are included in the stand price.
+These codes are strictly personal and can connect 4 devices (laptop, smartphone, smart tv, tablet, ...)

+You can use these codes to connect to our wifi network or choose a fast connection using a modem.
+You can find all information on this on the infosheet (available at the reception).